Skip to content

 1. Membership and officers.

-Student members.
-The four student representatives will include the ASUU Academic Affairs Director (or designee), the ASUU Senate chairperson (or designee), and two Student Advisory Committee (SAC) representatives appointed by the ASUU Academic Affairs Director, including one graduate student and one undergraduate student.
-Students will have annual terms of service, but may be reappointed.
-Non-voting ex officio members.
-Holders of the following positions (or equivalents) shall also be ex officio non-voting members: Director of the University unit responsible for the administration and analysis of student course feedback, and Student Course Feedback Program Manager.
 Committee Officers Appointment and Confirmation.
-The Committee officers, selected from the elected faculty members of the Committee, shall be appointed and confirmed as follows.
-There shall be a Committee chairperson and a vice-chairperson, the vice-chairperson preferably succeeding the chairperson in the year following service as vice-chairperson.
-The Academic Senate President, in consultation with the Director of the University unit responsible for the administration and analysis of student course feedback, annually appoints the Committee officers with ratification by the Senate Executive Committee, and then subject to confirmation of the Senate-elected Committee's voting membership.
-The chairperson may at any time appoint a member or other person to act as secretary for the Committee.
+The SACSCF officers, selected from the elected faculty members of the SACSCF, shall be appointed and confirmed as follows.
+There shall be a SACSCF chair and a vice-chair, the vice-chair preferably succeeding the chair in the year following service as vice-chair.
+The senate president, in consultation with the director of the university unit responsible for the administration and analysis of student course feedback, annually appoints the SACSCF officers with ratification by the ASEC, and then subject to confirmation of the Senate-elected SACSCF's voting membership.
+The chair may at any time appoint a member or other person to act as secretary for the SACSCF.

 2. Functions.

-10. Senate Advisory Committee on Information Technology.
+11. Senate Advisory Committee on Information Technology.

-1. Awareness of the roles of information technology in an academic setting
+1. Awareness of the roles of information technology in an academic setting,

 2. Some familiarity with trends in information technology relevant to academic activities,